Seaton Carew: Post-war

 In northern Seaton Carew in 1949 a large fire broke out in a timber yard of imported Scandinavian timber intended for making into pit props for the Durham Coalfield.

 This was similar to an event that occurred in 1922.

 In 1969 the Seaton Carew Conservation Area was created and extended in 1976 and 2002.

 In recent regeneration work the crumbling sea-front baths and the North and South shelters have been demolished and the bus station renewed.

 The sea defences to the north have been strengthened with rock armour on the upper beach to subdue wave action and the promenade has been extended northwards to Hartlepool Marina.

 21st century

 The area gained press attention in December 2007 when John Darwin, believed dead since an apparent canoeing accident off Seaton Beach in 2002, walked into a London police station and gave himself up as a missing person, sparking a major fraud investigation by Cleveland Police.

-Following these events, a local prankster erected a road sign near the railway station on Seaton Lane saying "Welcome to Seaton Canoe Twinned with Panama" — it has since been removed.
+Following these events, a local prankster erected a road sign near the railway station on Seaton Lane saying "Welcome to Seaton Canoe - Twinned with Panama" — it was quickly removed by the less than humorous Hartlepool Town Council.

+Administrative history

+Seaton Carew was historically a township in the ancient parish of Stranton.
+Such townships were also made civil parishes from 1866.
+A local government district covering the more urban north of the township, including the village, was created in 1866, governed by a local board.
+The district was abolished in 1883, being absorbed into the neighbouring district of West Hartlepool, which was subsequently incorporated as a borough in 1887.
+Under the Local Government Act 1894 parishes were no longer allowed to straddle borough boundaries, and so the civil parish of Seaton Carew was reduced to just cover the part of the old township within the borough of West Hartlepool; the more rural southern part of the township was made a separate parish called Seaton.
+As an urban parish, Seaton Carew did not have its own parish council, but was directly administered by the borough council.
+The parish of Seaton Carew was abolished on 1 April 1921 when the urban parishes within the borough were merged into a single parish.
+In 1911 the parish had a population of 2265.
+It is now in the unparished area of Hartlepool.

+The rural parish of Seaton continued to exist until 1967 when it and West Hartlepool merged with the older borough of Hartlepool.